mrredcoding/mortality-study/README.md

 ✔️ **More meaningful insights** via targeted and structured data organization.

 This approach ensures **maximal efficiency, clarity, and depth** in mortality research. ✨

 ---

+## 🛠️ Keeping Our Data Clean

+Maintaining **data integrity** is essential for ensuring **accurate and reliable** mortality estimates.
+We implement multiple safeguards to guarantee **consistency, transparency, and auditability** in our dataset.

+### 1️⃣ **Change Tracking & Auditability**
+To ensure full traceability, we maintain a **historical audit table** that records all modifications made to the main database.
+This enables us to:
+- **Track changes over time**, ensuring full transparency.
+- **Identify and rectify errors efficiently** by reviewing past modifications.
+- **Prevent accidental or unauthorized alterations** to critical records.

+This history ensures that our dataset remains **reliable, reproducible, and free from unintended inconsistencies**.

+### 2️⃣ **Immutable Core Variables**
+To prevent duplication and ensure consistency, two key demographic attributes—**age** and **gender**—are **immutable** after insertion.
+This means:
+- **Age is set upon entry** and cannot be modified, ensuring stability in longitudinal analyses.
+- **Gender remains fixed** from the moment of record creation, preventing reclassification errors.

+By enforcing these restrictions, we eliminate data drift and maintain **cohort integrity** throughout the study.

+### 3️⃣ **📌 Area for Improvement: Enhancing Automated Data Validation**
+While we implement **basic validation mechanisms**, there is room for improvement in strengthening our **automated data validation and cleaning processes**.
+Future enhancements could include:
+- **Advanced anomaly detection** using machine learning to identify irregular patterns.
+- **More comprehensive cross-checking** with external health records to validate demographics.
+- **Automated alert systems** for detecting duplicate or inconsistent entries.

+By refining our **data validation pipeline**, we can further **improve accuracy, reduce manual interventions, and enhance data reliability**.

+---